Kingxukai/linux/Documentation/trace/boottime-trace.rst

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.hist.[N.]onmatch.[M.]event = GROUP.EVENT
   Set histogram 'onmatch' handler matching event parameter.
-  The 'M' is a digit string for the multiple 'onmatch' handler.
+  The 'M' is a digit string for the woke multiple 'onmatch' handler.
 You can omit it if there is one 'onmatch' handler on this histogram.

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.hist.[N.]onmatch.[M.]trace = EVENT[, ARG1[...]]